kidthales/pgmmv-support/plugins/linear-movement/README.md

         -   **duration**: Duration of tween, in seconds.
         -   **instanceId**: ID of executing object instance (also used for resolving Self or Parent variable source).
         -   **isCameraSpace**: Optional.
 When `true`, tween with respect to camera space.
+        -   **actionTarget**: Optional.
+Object ID (Self or Parent, `-2` or `-7` respectively, default is `-2`).
     -   Returns `CommandBehaviorNext`.
--   `execTweenToVariableCoordinatesWithVariableDuration(xVariableSourceId, xVariableId, yVariableSourceId, yVariableId, durationVariableSourceId, durationVariableId, instanceId, isCameraSpace)`
+-   `execTweenToVariableCoordinatesWithVariableDuration(xVariableSourceId, xVariableId, yVariableSourceId, yVariableId, durationVariableSourceId, durationVariableId, instanceId, isCameraSpace, actionTarget)`
     -   Execute tween to variable coordinates action command.
     -   _Parameters_:
         -   **xVariableSourceId**: Project Common identifier (`0`) or object ID (Self or Parent, `-2` or `-7` respectively).